Falco columbarius columbarius, F. c. richardsonii

 Documentation: Specimens: UNSM ZM12536, 20 Oct 1906 Omaha, Douglas Co (richardsonii), UNSM ZM7702, 1 Oct 1940 Stapleton, Logan Co (columbarius).

-Columbarius is a taiga breeder and thus a long-distance migrant passing through Nebraska mostly in central and eastern parts of the state; it is rare in Colorado (Andrews and Righter 1992) and “very rare” in Wyoming (Faulkner 2010).
-It winters in Nebraska, albeit “sparsely”, mostly in the Platte and North Platte River Valleys (Wheeler 2003) and in the east.
+Columbarius is a boreal breeder (see Wheeler 2003) and thus a long-distance migrant passing through Nebraska mostly in central and eastern parts of the state; it is rare in migration in Colorado (Andrews and Righter 1992) and “very rare” in Wyoming (Faulkner 2010).
+It winters in Nebraska, albeit “sparsely”, mostly in the Platte and North Platte River Valleys (Wheeler 2003) and in the east; most wintering birds are females (Wheeler 2003).
+Complicating matters is the occurrence of a “dark form” among females of columbarius (Wheeler 2003) which is difficult to distinguish from suckleyi (“black Merlin”) without excellent photographs.

 Some authors distinguish paler birds in the western part of the range of columbarius as the subspecies bendirei, noted by Rapp et al (1958) as occurring in Nebraska, but these birds are currently thought to be insufficiently different from columbarius to warrant sub-specific status (Pyle 2008).